Thineswar/my_FYP/README.md

 # my_FYP

-Digital Certificate Verification System Utilizing Permissioned Blockchain
+E-Certificate Verification System Using Permissioned Blockchain

 A certificate verification system using blockchain is nothing new.
 However, most rely on public, permissionless blockchain networks where the processing time and transaction fee vary wildly.
 With a permissioned blockchain network, processing time is more consistent, and it allows for the system owner to set the transaction fee to be zero, thereby making the system more feasible.